avolve-dao/avolve/docs/user-guide.md

 2. **Balanced Participation**
    - Distribute your activity across all three value pillars
    - Claim tokens on different days of the week
-   - Participate in both individual and collective activities
+   - Participate in both individual and community activities

 3. **Metrics Optimization**
    - Focus on improving metrics that align with features you want to unlock